Home > Blog > Taxes > Don’t overlook these 3 required minimum distribution rules

-By: Cavanaugh & Co Taxes
+By: Cavanaugh & Co

 Share this post:

 Technically, RMDs don’t have to begin until April 1 of the year following the year in which you turn 70½.
 For example, if you turned 70½ this year on July 15, you don’t have to take an RMD for the 2017 tax year until April 1, 2018.
 However, RMDs are due by Dec.
 31 of each subsequent year (after you turn 70½), so you would have to make a “double payment” in 2018 if you don’t take an RMD in 2017.

 The amount of the RMD is based on your account balance in the prior tax year and special life expectancy tables provided by the IRS.
 In other words, RMDs for 2017 are generally based on account values as of Dec.
 31, 2016, and your life expectancy.
 The financial institution handling your account will usually do the calculation for you if you ask.

 If you’re still working for the employer providing a 401(k) where you’re required to take an RMD, you can skip this obligation if you don’t own 5 percent or more of the company.
 But you still must take RMDs from any other employer plan where you have assets, and from all of your IRAs.

 These are just three factors that may affect RMDs this year.
 The stakes are high, so make sure you comply with all the rules.
 Call us if you have questions about tax obligations related to your RMDs.

 Let us help you reach your financial goals.
 Get in touch with us today.